 'As a selfless virtue, creating new tools for others is a commendable public services that has its own rewards ...
 One can argue that the design and implementation of a software tool is itself an extremely creative, artistic activity.
 History shows that it is the artist [or end user?] who first effectively uses a new tool, not the person that makes the tool, who is remembered.'
 John Maeda 2000

-At it’s most extreme the artist may provide tools which allow the viewer to create or 'generate' a unique piece.
+At its most extreme the artist may provide tools which allow the viewer to create or 'generate' a unique piece.
 Creative freedom will be moderated only by the limitations of the tools provided.
 An artist may provide a tool which allows complete freedom and flexibility in its use, such as a pencil tool which simply paints pixels onto a background.
 Or they may control the extent of artistic expression possible by limiting it to particular planes of movement.

 In the future the debate over intentionality and therefore authorship may focus on distinctions such as these.
 Artists will also have wrestled with the limitations imposed by their own skill sets and the possibilities of current computing technology itself when authoring such tools.